ImperialCollegeLondon/guikit/docs/howtos/using_pyguitemp.md

     |- __init__.py
 ```

-These files in reality contain very little code: they just import `pyguitemp` to create
+These files in reality contain very little code: they just import `guikit` to create
 the main window, the logger and give some default values to the few configuration
 options.
 All you need to do now is to populate the extensions subpackage with the
 plugins you need.